Boxing-CAS rejects appeal by Russian Olympic flyweight Aloyan

-June 16 Russian flyweight Misha Aloyan has lost an appeal to have his 2016 Olympic boxing silver medal reinstated after he failed a drugs test.
+June 16 (Reuters) - Russian flyweight Misha Aloyan has lost an appeal to have his 2016 Olympic boxing silver medal reinstated after he failed a drugs test.

 The Court of Arbitration for Sport said in a statement that the appeal against the Dec.
 8 decision by the CAS Anti-Doping division had been dismissed and his results from Rio struck off.